20hertz/TimeBurn/README.md

 1. **Creation/Editing**

-   - iOS views (`CreateView` or `EditView`) modify timers in `TimerManager`.
+   - iOS `CreateView` or `EditView` modifies timers in `TimerManager`.
    - The watch is informed via `WatchConnectivityProvider.sendTimers(...)`.

 2. **Selection**

-   - Tapping on a timer row fetches its `TimerEngine` from `ActiveTimerEngines`.
+   - Tapping a timer row obtains its `TimerEngine` from `ActiveTimerEngines`.
-   - The user navigates to the timer view (iOS or watchOS).
+   - The user navigates to `TimerView` or `WatchTimerView`.

 3. **Actions** (Play/Pause/Reset)
-   - The local device updates its `TimerEngine` immediately (the **Lead Device** approach).
+   - The local device applies the action immediately (the “Lead Device” approach) via `applyAction(...)`.
-   - It sends an action event to the other device, including a snapshot of ephemeral state.
+   - It sends an action event to the other device with the ephemeral snapshot.
-   - The other device applies that action (`applyAction(...)`) to stay in sync, compensating for network delay.
+   - The other device applies the same action, synchronizing the countdown.

 ---